Starting a District Court Civil Action

 Overview

-In North Dakota, a state district court civil action starts with service of a summons on the Defendant.
+In North Dakota, a state district court civil action, or case, starts with service of a summons on the Defendant.
 A copy of the complaint must be served with the summons.
-Filing a summons and complaint with the state district court does not start a civil action.
+Filing a summons and complaint with the state district court doesn't start a civil action.

 Summons

 A summons directs the Defendant to answer the complaint within a certain amount of time.
-The summons notifies the Defendant that a default judgment will be taken against them if the Defendant does not answer within the timeframe.
+The summons notifies the Defendant that a default judgment will be taken against them if the Defendant doesn't answer within the deadline.

 Complaint